cast-org/figuration/docs/widgets/overview.md

 ## Scoped Initilization

-Initizliaing the widgets in AJAX inserted content can be accomplished easily by calling the `$().CFW_Init()` function.
-This also happens automatically at page load using `document.body` as the initial scope.
+Initializing the widgets in AJAX inserted content can be accomplished easily by calling the `$().CFW_Init()` function.
+Widgets set with data attributes on both the specified element, and it's descendants, will be initialized.

+This function that also called at page load using `document.body` as the initial scope.

 {% highlight js %}
 $("#myContainer").CFW_Init();
 // Where '#myContainer' is the region of new content to initialize the Figuration widgets.
+{% endhighlight %}

+## Scoped Dispose

+In those cases where you are need to call the `dispose` method on every Figuration widget for a given region, you can use the `$().CFW_Dispose()` function.
+Any widget encountered on the specified element, and it's descendants, will have their `dispose` methods invoked.

+{% highlight js %}
+$("#myContainer").CFW_Dispose();
+// Where '#myContainer' is the region to `dispose` of Figuration widgets.
 {% endhighlight %}

 ## Data Attributes